Abjad/abjad/abjad/docs/source/for_beginners/more_about_python.rst

 To get the most out of Abjad you need to know (or learn) the basics of programming in Python.
-Abjad extends Python because it makes no sense to reinvent the wheel modern programming langauges have developed to find, sort, store, model and encapsulate information.
+Abjad extends Python because it makes no sense to reinvent the wheel modern programming languages have developed to find, sort, store, model and encapsulate information.
 Abjad simply piggy-backs on the ways of doing these things that Python provides.
 So to use Abjad effectively you need to know the way these things are done in Python.